 MATH 3015 Foundations for Higher Mathematics With Writing

 Introduction to the rigorous techniques used in more advanced mathematics.
-Topics include basic logic, set theory, methods of proof and counterexamples, foundations of mathematics, construction of number systems, counting methods, combinatorial arguments and elementary analysis.
-At least 3 papers will be required, which with at least one revision.
-Prerequisite: Math 233.
+Topics include basic logic, set theory, methods of proof and counterexamples, foundations of mathematics, construction of number systems, counting methods, combinatorial arguments, and elementary analysis.
+At least 3 papers will be required with revisions.
+This course satisfies the writing intensive requirement.

 Typical periods offered: Fall, Spring